25 4.4 Integrative and Contemplative Neuroscience

 To address the limitations of EEG, subsequent studies utilized techniques such as functional magnetic resonance imaging (fMRI) to measure local changes in blood oxygenation as a level of neuronal activity, referred to as the BOLD response.
 It was found that individuals that practiced meditation exhibited reduced activity in the default mode network (DMN) during the practice of meditation compared to rest.
 The DMN is a collection of cortical structures including; the posterior cingulate cortex, medial prefrontal cortex, and the angular gyrus.
-The DMN has also been referred to as a task-negative network as activity in these regions is associated with self-referential processing and mind-wandering that divert attention while completing a task.
-Considering this, the practice of attentional regulation through meditation practice has been hypothesized to suppress the activity of this network to improve focus on tasks outside of meditation practice (Garrison et al. 2015; Pagnoni 2012).
+The DMN has also been referred to as a task negative network as activity in these regions are associated with self-referential processing and mind wandering that divert attention while completing a task.
+Considering this, the practice of attentional regulation through meditation practice has been hypothesized to suppress activity of this network to improve focus on tasks outside of meditation practice (Garrison et al. 2015; Pagnoni 2012).

 - What changes in neural activity can be observed in meditation practitioners and what are these patterns of activity associated with?

 - What are the limitations of using EEG to infer the localization of changes in cortical activity?